 Top Design Firms revealed that 42% of consumers will bounce because of poor functionality.

-Pages per session is the average number of pages a user has visited in a session.
-This website metric allows you to track overall website engagement – do users only visit one page or do they browse around your website before ending a session?
+Previously, you may have utilising Page views, GA4 offers views per user – The number of app screen or wen pages viewed by a user.
+This metric allows you to track overall engagement – do users only visit one screen or do they browse around before ending a session?

-Pages per session helps to indicate if prospects find your content and the website flow helpful and are interested in learning more from you.
+Views per user helps to indicate if prospects find your content and the website flow helpful and are interested in learning more from you.
 Their behaviour on your website can provide valuable insights on how compelling users find your content and the ease of access.

 You can improve your pages per session by: